Painting: Figure painting

 A figure painting is a work of art in any of the painting media with the primary subject being the human figure, whether clothed or nude.

 Figure painting may also refer to the activity of creating such a work.
-The human figure has been one of the contrast subjects of art since the first Stone Age cave paintings, and has been reinterpreted in various styles throughout history.
+The human figure has been one of the contrast subjects of art since the first Stone Age cave paintings and has been reinterpreted in various styles throughout history.
 Some artists well known for figure painting are Peter Paul Rubens, Edgar Degas, and Édouard Manet.

 Illustration painting

 Illustration paintings are those used as illustrations in books, magazines, and theater or movie posters and comic books.
 Today, there is a growing interest in collecting and admiring the original artwork.
 Various museum exhibitions, magazines, and art galleries have devoted space to the illustrators of the past.
 In the visual art world, illustrators have sometimes been considered less important in comparison with fine artists and graphic designers.
 But as the result of computer game and comic industry growth, illustrations are becoming valued as popular and profitable artworks that can acquire a wider market than the other two, especially in Korea, Japan, Hong Kong and the United States.

+The illustrations of medieval codices were known as illuminations, and were individually hand-drawn and painted.
+With the invention of the printing press during the 15th century, books became more widely distributed, and often illustrated with woodcuts.
+In America, this led to a "golden age of illustration" from before the 1880s until the early 20th century.
+A small group of illustrators became highly successful, with the imagery they created considered a portrait of American aspirations of the time.
+Among the best-known illustrators of that period were N.C.
+Wyeth and Howard Pyle of the Brandywine School, James Montgomery Flagg, Elizabeth Shippen Green, J. C. Leyendecker, Violet Oakley, Maxfield Parrish, Jessie Willcox Smith, and John Rea Neill.
+In France, on 1905, the Contemporary Book Society commissioned Paul Jouve to illustrate Rudyard Kipling's Jungle Book.
+Paul Jouve will devote ten years to the 130 illustrations of this book which will remain as one of the masterpieces of bibliophilia.

 Landscape painting

 Landscape painting is a term that covers the depiction of natural scenery such as mountains, valleys, trees, rivers, lakes, and forests, and especially art where the main subject is a wide view, with its elements arranged into a coherent composition.
-In other works landscape backgrounds for figures can still form an important part of the work.
+In other works, landscape backgrounds for figures can still form an important part of the work.
 The sky is almost always included in the view, and weather is often an element of the composition.
 Detailed landscapes as a distinct subject are not found in all artistic traditions and develop when there is already a sophisticated tradition of representing other subjects.
 The two main traditions spring from Western painting and Chinese art, going back well over a thousand years in both cases.